Home / All Posts / How to Install Peel and Stick Over Existing Tile

 S U P P L I E S :

-For filling grout lines, grab a grout filler or floor patch — options like Ardex Feather Finish or MAPEI Planipatch work well.
+For filling grout lines, grab a grout filler or floor patch.
+I used this Henry’s premixed floor patch.
+But the below will also work if you rather go the mixing route.
 A bucket and a drill with a mixer attachment make mixing easier, but you can mix by hand for small areas.
-Protective gloves and a mask are smart while sanding.
+Definitely wear protective gloves and a mask are while mixing and sanding.

 Box of Henry 549 FeatherFinish underlayment patch and skimcoat